Wednesday, February 27, 2019

 1908 - "The long trestle at Madison has been filled.
 The trestle near Skowhegan has been partially filled and will be completed another season.
 4,000 new ties were put in during the year.
 Three new substantial culverts made of granite and five culverts made of boiler shells have been built during the year.
 The roadbed and track are in excellent condition."

 1909 - "The physical condition of this road was fully reported last year.
-This past season the trestle at Cold Brook has been strengthened by new posts and other timbers.
-We advise that this trestle should be filled in the near future."
+This past season the trestle at Cold Brook has been strengthened by new posts and other timbers."

 1910 - "This company has built during the year a reinforced concrete bridge with steel girders over Cold Brook and completed filling the approaches, at a cost of about $1,800.
 Nine miles of old No. 0 trolley wire were replaced with new No. 00 wire.